"We are not anti-gay; we are pro-marriage," a proponent of the amendment says

 “Despite the relentless lawsuits and attempts to marginalize supporters of traditional marriage, a clear majority of the American people have not given up on standing in support of marriage,” said Tony Perkins, president of Family Research Council.
 “But instead, the evidence suggests they want to see it strengthened and preserved for future generations.”

 The state House and Senate voted in 2011 to put the amendment before state voters.
-Both chambers are Republican-controlled for the first time in 140 years.
+Both chambers are Republican-controlled for the first time in the past 140 years.

 President Barack Obama said he was “disappointed” by the vote, describing it as discriminatory against gays and lesbians, a spokesman said.

-Americans overall are closely split on the issue, according to a recent Gallup survey.
-About 50% of Americans believe same-sex couples should be allowed to wed – up considerably from polls in past years.
-An additional 48% say such marriages should not be legal.
+Americans overall are closely split on the issue, according to a recent Gallup survey, with 50% of Americans believing same-sex couples should be allowed to wed – up considerably from polls in past years.
+Another 48% say such marriages should not be legal.